A GUIDE TO THE SYNCHROPHASE MU-1

 |Unless otherwise noted, serial letters are for MU-1 receivers.
 Also noted are any further component variations that would further "narrow down" the time period of manufacture.
 Please be sure to examine your MU-1 or MU-2 carefully because Grebe Factory/Dealer upgrades are difficult to tell from original.
 See section above on "Grebe Factory/Dealer Installed Upgrades and Modifications."|

-CCBU - (early style - no other details)
+CCBU - (early type - no other details)

 BZNW - (Long B+, C- Caps)